Bubble phase at $\nu=1/3$ for a spinless hollow-core interaction: The Wojs-Yi-Quinn series

 where $\rho$ is the density.
-It may evaluated by Monte-Carlo sampling.
-The result is given by the blue curve in Fig.(\ref{pair}).
-The same pair correlation function for the WYQ state obtained from direct exact diagonalization is given by the red curve in the same figure.
-While they have both a complex structure they are very different.
-So we conclude that it is unlikely that the CF wavefunctions can be used to describe the WYQ state at $\nu=1/3$.
+It may be evaluated by Monte-Carlo sampling.
+The result is given by the green curve in Fig.~(\ref{pair}).
+The same pair correlation function for the WYQ state obtained from direct exact diagonalization is given by the blue curve in the same figure.
+While they both have a complex structure they are very different.
+So we conclude that it is unlikely that the CF wavefunction Eq.~(\ref{TCF}) can be used to describe the WYQ state at $\nu=1/3$.
+Of course this may not exhaust all possibilities of the CF construction.